Revision Date: 22 June 2015

 Section II.
 Responsibility for University Property

 The President of The University of Texas at Arlington is ultimately responsible for property in possession of the University.
 The Vice President for Business Affairs and Controller has been designated as the Property Manager.
 Responsibility for the day-to-day care and accountability of property has been delegated to the department heads.
 They are responsible for maintaining appropriate records, for completing an annual physical inventory of university property assigned to their departments and for ensuring that university property is used for official purposes only.
-The Asset Management (AM) Office at The University of Texas at Arlington is responsible for assuring that the state requirements and university procedures are followed.
+The Property Management Office at The University of Texas at Arlington is responsible for assuring that the state requirements and university procedures are followed.

 Each state employee is responsible for using state equipment only for state purposes and to exercise reasonable care for its safekeeping.
 The term "reasonable care" means that, at a minimum, steps are taken to maintain the asset in an acceptable manner, ensure the security of an asset, ensure that an asset can be located at any time requested, and ensure that the person responsible for the asset is known.
 At no time should state property be used for personal gain.

 The University may be penalized for excessive lost property as outlined in General Appropriations Act, Article IX, Section 12.04 Lost Property states: